 There’s no need for a stand-alone rice cooker appliance to clutter your pantry.
 Years ago, I invested in a $300 Zojirushi, the mother of all rice cookers.
 These days, I only bring out that appliance when I’m cooking rice for a large group of people.

-For family cooking, I use a $14 Nordicware Microwave Rice Cooker or an a CorningWare/Pyrex dish with glass lid.
+For family cooking, I use a $16 Nordicware Microwave Rice Cooker or an a CorningWare/Pyrex dish with glass lid.

 Cooking rice in the microwave means less cleanup.